WALL: 1980s and 1990s

 By 1985 WALL began to regroup by bringing in program director Rob Dillman and flipping to a higher-energy oldies format.
 With this change came the acquisition of sports programming such as New York Mets baseball, New York Giants football, and various local sports and other community events.
 Additionally, WALL rehired some of the air talent from its top 40 heyday, including Joe Ryan.

 In the WALL's "45th Anniversary Reunion Broadcast", on the weekend of August 2–3, 1987, the station looked back to its past and reunited air personalities including "Cousin Brucie", Howard Hoffman, Dave Charity, John Fisher, Ray Arthur, Randy West, Gene Pelc, Al Faust, Art Livesay, Alex Miller, Dick Wells, Jim Frey, Chris Rogers, Jim Brownold, Jon LeMieux, Jimmy Howes, Matt Paulson (Bruno), Jim Pappas, Al Larson and present owner Bud Williamson..

 In September 1988 due to lacklustre financial performance of the group, a subsidiary of local power company Orange and Rockland Utilities, (which had financed Dick Bell in 1984), converted its preferred stock to common stock, essentially taking control of the stations.
-With this transaction new leadership was put in place and a number of employees were purged as the stations brought in a programming consultant and was one of the first to utilize a computer based music scheduler.
+With this transaction new leadership was put in place and a number of employees were purged as the stations brought in a programming consultant and was one of the first to use a computer based music scheduler.
 WKGL became WKOJ and took on a rock format.

 In 1994, Orange and Rockland took some heat for the subsidiaries it owned, and the result was the divestiture of the radio stations.
 It was announced that the stations would be sold to the highest bidders.
 At this time WALL and WKOJ went to the Poughkeepsie-based Crystal Radio Group, Rob Dyson's company that also owned WEOK and WPDH.
 WALL's news-talk format continued undisturbed for most of the rest of the 1990s.
 WKOJ's format was changed to modern rock and its calls to WRRV, and it continues in the format today.